Considering a job at Starbucks?

 In most situations, there’s a big difference between what you earn and what you come home with.
 Unfortunately, over a quarter of earned income is due to taxes and other deductions.

-There are two kinds of payments we have to think about: gross and net pay.
+There are two types of payments we need to consider: gross and net pay.

-Gross pay is what an employee, our Starbucks barista in this situation, earns, as is, with no taxes or deductions.
+Gross pay is the amount an employee, such as our Starbucks barista in this situation, earns before taxes or deductions.

 If Starbucks says, “We’ll pay you $10.00 per hour,” and the barista works an eight-hour shift, she will make $80.00 in gross pay.

-Net pay is what gets delivered to the employee.
+Net pay refers to the amount actually paid to an employee.
 Out of the $80.00 the barista made, she likely paid the government between $5.00 and $10.00.

-Taxes are automatically deducted from what the employee makes.
+Taxes are automatically deducted from the employee’s earnings.
 How much a barista pays depends on the tax bracket she falls into.

 For example, a person who makes under $9,525 annually pays 10% of the annual taxable income or gross pay.